HydroModPy/HydroModPy/docs/developers/calibration_guide.md

 The report embeds the six figures together with a summary table (method, objective, best parameters, best_sim_id, duration).
-It is fully standalone — the HTML file + its sibling PNGs can be shipped as a single folder.
+It is fully standalone: the HTML file + its sibling PNGs can be shipped as a single folder.

 ---